Alex-LaNN/NestJS-backend/README.md

 ## Configuration

 The application uses environment variables for configuration.
-You can create `.env.development` and `.env.production` files in the root directory with the following variables:
+You can create `.env` file in the root directory with the following variables:

-### .env.development
+### `.env` file for development

 ```TypeScript
 # Server parameters